fsharp/fslang-design/RFCs/FS-1053-span.md

     SafeSum(stackSpan) |> printfn "res = %d"
 ```

-# Drawbacks
-[drawbacks]: #drawbacks

-* The addition of pointer capabilities slightly increases the perceived complexity of the language and core library.

-* The addition of `IsByRefLike` types increases the perceived complexity of the language and core library.

-# Alternatives
-[alternatives]: #alternatives

-* Make `inref`, `byref` and `outref` completely separate types rather than algebraically related

-  --> The type inference rules become much harder to specify and much more "special case".
-The current rules just need a couple of extra equations added to the inference engine.

-* Generalize the subsumption "InOut --> In" and "InOut --> Out" to be a more general feature of F# type inference for tagged/measure/... types.

-   --> Thinking this over

-* No implicit dereference on byref return from let-bound functions.
-Originally we did not do implicit-dereference when calling arbitrary let-bound functions.
-However usability feedback indicated this is a source of inconsistency

 # Compatibility
 [compatibility]: #compatibility

 The additions are not backwards compatible for two reasons: